 Being served with an SEC subpoena can be a harrowing experience, and this is true whether you are a market professional, the CEO of a regulated entity, or an investor.
 That investigation can have a serious effect on your business, or your career and has the risk of consuming a significant amount of time, and money, even if you have not engaged in any wrongful conduct.
 How you respond to the initial inquiry, and how you manage the events as the investigation continues often determines the outcome of that investigation.

-The investigation can lead to civil and criminal charges.
+All of this requires the assistance of a skilled, knowledgeable securities attorney, as the investigation can lead to civil and criminal charges.
 For the full analysis of the issues, read Tips for Responding to an SEC Subpoena.
 If you receive a subpoena, call Mark Astarita, Esq., a national securities lawyer before you respond.